joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring/video-screen-execution.md

 ```
 Hi {Name},

 We're excited to learn more about your design experience.
-We'd like to see your most recent work to get a quick snapshot of your work and your design decisions.
-We do not expect a presentation.
+We'd like to see your most recent UI work that represents your visual and interaction design skills.
+We do not want a presentation.
 In fact, we would rather see only a single screen or short flow that was the final output for the project, within your design tool is preferred.

-We expect the project review to be around 10-15 minutes.
-Afterward, there will be a couple more questions.
-Then we'll give the remaining time for questions.

 At {Company Name}, we're responsible for the entire end-to-end design process and this call is focused on final output.
-We understand that there is a lot of depth to your process beyond the final out and we fully intend to go through that in our following step.
+We understand that there is a lot of depth to your process beyond the final out and we fully intend to go through that in our following hour and a half step.

+We expect the project review to be around 10-15 minutes and will be with the {Hiring Manager} and possibly another designer.
+Then we'll give the remaining time to you for questions.

+Tips
+- Show work that best represents UI skills through a more complex screen or flow (ex. desktop or mobile flow with variety of screen)
+- Focus 1 minute overview on the problems and jobs to be done you're trying to solve and less on process

 Let us know if you have any questions.
 ```